react-native-community/discussions-and-proposals/proposals/0000-a11y-roles-states-improvements.md

 ## Adoption strategy

-We should document the roles as part of the official accessibility API documentation.
+We should document the additional roles and states as part of the official accessibility API documentation.
 Developers can then start using them if they choose.

 ## How we teach this